-Little - Big Econ State Forest: Kolokee Loop Trail Professional Review and Guide
+Little - Big Econ State Forest: Kolokee Loop Trail Professional Guide

 "The 5,048-acre forest is part of a wildlife-roaming corridor, including the Tosohatchee Wildlife Management Area and other state lands that will create a 100-mile-long wildlife passage from State Road 46 and the Florida Turnpike.
 The Econlockhatchee River, a name that normally is shortened simply to the “Econ,” is a blackwater river that meanders through some of the least developed parts of central Florida, a region where open spaces are becoming more and more of a premium.
 About half the hike parallels the Econ River, which can be fished from the bank.